mrlatency/tianxinxu/README.md

 - Right-click on `index.html` in the Explorer sidebar.
 - Select **"Open with Live Server"**.
 - **View in Browser**: A new browser tab will open, displaying your CV website.
-Any edits saved in VSCode will automatically refresh in the browser.
+Any edits saved in VSCode (e.g. `index.html`) will automatically refresh in the browser.